+Depreciation is provided on property, plant and equipment, including buildings and leasehold land but excluding freehold land.
 Depreciation is calculated on a straight-line basis so as to write off the net cost or other revalued amount of each asset over its expected useful life to its estimated residual value.
 Leasehold improvements are depreciated over the period of the lease or estimated useful life, whichever is the shorter, using the straight-line method.
 The estimated useful lives, residual values and depreciation method is reviewed at the end of each annual reporting period.